mercari/tortoise/README.md

 ## Usage

-Tortoise, they only need the deployment name basically.
+Tortoise, they only need the deployment name.

 ```yaml
 apiVersion: autoscaling.mercari.com/v1beta2